 Although you may find happiness and joy outside of the place you’re from, home calls to you.
 After all, it is a refuge where you can unwind and relax.

-6. “South of Cincinnati” by Dwight Yoakam
+6. “South Of Cincinnati” By Dwight Yoakam

-7. “Ohio” by Modest Mouse
+7. “Ohio” By Modest Mouse

 Next on our list is another song with “Ohio” in the lyrics.
 In typical Modest Mouse fashion, “Ohio” is packed with imagery.
 It is both a mournful lament to a lonely Ohio landscape and a danceable, jerky, punk rock anthem.

 “Ohio” describes the singer or main character reflecting on choices that they’ve made while driving through the night on a flat Ohio road.
 At some point, the song could be about a broken relationship.

 The unique, unstable indie rock sound contrasts with the haunting imagery, giving this song a unique take on the state.

-8. “Look Out Cleveland” by The Band
+8. “Look Out Cleveland” By The Band

 “Look Out Cleveland” describes a monstrous storm that rolls through the city.
 Its lyrics suggest the storm in question is a tornado.